-One of the four historical regions of Croatia, the sweeping agricultural plain of Slavonia has been inhabited since ancient times, and the Romans had a settlement called Mursa on the outskirts of present-day Osijek.
-Though its flatness is broken in places—by the Papuk Hills in the center and around the celebrated wine region of Ilok in the east—the region's largely lowland terrain has been inhabited and traversed through the ages by more ethnicities than practically any other region of Croatia: Croats, Serbs, Hungarians, Germans, Ottomans, and others.
+One of the four historical regions of Croatia, the sweeping agricultural plain of Slavonia has been inhabited since ancient times, when the Romans had a settlement called Mursa on the outskirts of present-day Osijek.
+Though its flatness is broken in places—by the Papuk Hills in the center and around the celebrated wine region of Ilok in the east—the region's largely lowland terrain has been inhabited and traversed through the ages by more ethnicities than practically any other region of Croatia: Croats, Serbs, Hungarians, Germans, Ottomans, and others have all left their mark on its culture.
 First settled by Slavic tribes in the 7th century and later an integral part of the Hungarian-Croat kingdom, Slavonia experienced a major change of culture with Sultan Suleiman the Magnificent's march toward Hungary and Austria in 1526.
 For almost 150 years much of the region became an Ottoman stronghold.
 Osijek and Požega flourished not as part of Christian Europe, but rather as full-fledged, mosque-filled Turkish towns.
 The Turkish retreat in the late 17th century ushered in an era of Austrian influence, with Osijek, now with a vastly different look, the region's economic, administrative, and cultural capital.